Contents

 • Take the weather into consideration before planning your trip as most of the Vatican City museums are not air-conditioned.

-Frequently asked questions about Vatican City
+Frequently asked questions about the Vatican City

 What is the Vatican City?